 - Winning when competing with other vendors

-As a rule, your partners sell not only your products but also those of your competitors, as well as goods in other categories.
-Your partners divide their resources (shelf space, co-marketing activities, and motivating programs for their sales reps) between all their suppliers.
-That means you need to compete with other vendors on this “internal market” for a partner’s attention and resources.
+Usually, your channel partners sell your products, those of your competitors, and other goods as well.
+They divide shelf space, perform co-marketing, and execute sales rep motivation programs among their suppliers.
+That means you must compete with other vendors in this “internal market” for a channel partner’s time and resources.

 - Solid relationships with partners

-A well-thought-out training program will be evidence that you are ready to invest time and effort to develop the partner network, meaning that you intend to establish long-term relationships.
+A well-planned training program shows that you are willing to invest time and effort in building the channel partner network and intend to establish long-term relationships.

-Now, it’s time to figure out how to create an effective channel training strategy that covers all important aspects your partners need to know.
+Now, it’s time to figure out how to create an effective channel training strategy that covers all the important aspects that your channel partners need to know.

-Following these steps will bring you the desired results.
+Following these steps will bring you the best results:

 Step 1.
 Determine your goals

-In case your company wants to increase a share of a particular product on the market, you need to provide your partners with detailed product training and sharpen their skills in selling this product to customers and set a goal like “To increase partners’ sales of our product by 20%.”
+If your company wants to increase a product’s market share, you must train your partners in product sales and set a goal like “increase channel partners’ sales of our product by 20%.”

 Step 2.
 Define your audiences and their roles

-Define departments in partner companies whose performance influences the results of your collaboration (e.g., sales volume, customer satisfaction rate, and repeat sales) and suggest a comprehensive training program for them.
+Define partner companies’ departments whose performance affects your collaboration (e.g., sales volume, customer satisfaction, repeat sales) and suggest a comprehensive training program.